Updated July 3, 2023

-In the Linux ecosystem, wget is a utility to get or download the files from the internet or any data provider.
-It is compatible with different protocols like HTTP, HTTPS, FTP, etc. It is also known as non-interactive network downloader.
-This utility was written by Hrvoje Niksic.
+In the Linux ecosystem, wget is a utility to get or download files from the internet or any data provider.
+It is compatible with protocols like HTTP, HTTPS, and FTP.
+It is also known as a non-interactive network downloader.
+Hrvoje Niksic wrote this utility.

 Syntax of wget command:

 wget [option]...
 [URL ]...

 - wget: We can use the wget keyword in the syntax or command.
 It will take the two-argument as an option and URL.
 Provide the end result with the download file.

 - option: We can provide the different flags as options that are compatible with wget command.

 - URL: We can pass the full qualified URL to the wget command as per the requirement.